Environmental Management and Sustainability (MSEM)

-The PSM in Environmental Management and Sustainability is a full-time, daytime program.
-Each daytime class (Monday–Thursday) meets twice a week for one semester.
-You’ll study in Austin, Texas, and spend a month in Costa Rica conducting field research and learning from St. Edward's University faculty and prominent local scholars.
+Spanning two fields, the two-year Professional Science Master's in Environmental Management and Sustainability is the first degree of its kind offering students the opportunity to conduct fieldwork in four different ecosystems in two different countries.
+In this intensive program, each daytime class (Monday–Thursday) meets twice a week for one semester.
+You’ll study in Austin, Texas, and spend a month in Costa Rica conducting field research and learning from St. Edward's faculty and prominent local scholars.

-In the PSM in Environmental Management and Sustainability program, you'll use quantitative methods and analytical tools to manage natural and urban environments.
-You'll learn the fundamentals of ecology and project management including scope definition, work planning, and resource and risk management, along with human relations skills such as effectively communicating, mentoring and negotiating.
+In the PSM in Environmental Management and Sustainability program, you will use quantitative methods and analytical tools to manage natural and urban environments.
+You will learn the fundamentals of ecology and project management including scope definition, work planning, and resource and risk management, along with human relations skills such as effectively communicating, mentoring and negotiating.
 Project management and Geographic Information Systems software will be used to help plan, execute, monitor and control a project in ecological research.

 Students conduct research in Austin, Texas, at Wild Basin Wilderness Preserve, a 227-acre eco-laboratory of St. Edward’s University.
 Wild Basin provides interdisciplinary research opportunities that protect and maintain urban wilderness, and promote the importance of environmental education, research, conservation and preservation.

 In May of the first year of the program, students travel to Central America for four weeks to participate in an in-depth exploration of sustainable development strategies that integrate environmental conservation and economic development.
 Students learn the skills needed to conduct independent field research projects that include direct observation and data collection, research design, and field methodology.